ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/docker-fundamentals/introduction-to-docker.md

 Docker takes care of all the hard work, like setting up containers and making sure they play nice with your computer.
 It's like having a container wizard by your side.

+!!! tip
     So, if containers are the cool kids, Docker is the captain of the cool kids - making everything easy and awesome.

 ## Compatibility of Docker Across Operating Systems